Azure/azure-storage-java/README.md

 To use this SDK to call Microsoft Azure storage services, you need to first [create an account](https://azure.microsoft.com/free).

-Samples are provided in azure-storage/src/test/groovy/com/microsoft/azure/storage/Samples.java.
-The unit tests in the same directory can also be helpful.
+Samples are provided in azure-storage-java/blob/src/test/java/com/microsoft/azure/storage/Samples.java for blobs and azure-storage-java/queue/src/test/java/com/microsoft/azure/storage/Samples.java for queues.
+The unit tests in the same directories can also be helpful.

 ## Code Sample

 The following is a quick example on how to upload some data to an azure blob and download it back.
-You may also run the samples in azure-storage/src/test/groovy/com/microsoft/azure/storage/Samples.java.
+You may also run the samples in azure-storage-java/blob/src/test/java/com/microsoft/azure/storage/Samples.java.
 For additional information on using the client libraries to access Azure services see the How To guides for [blobs](http://azure.microsoft.com/en-us/documentation/articles/storage-java-how-to-use-blob-storage/) and the [general documentation](http://azure.microsoft.com/en-us/develop/java/).

 ```java
 public class Sample {